 Following his expulsion from the Nice, O’List played briefly in Jethro Tull after the departure of Mick Abrahams.
 In early 1969 he provided guitar and bass for The Misunderstood [and then Roxy Music between October 1971 and February 1972.
-He played in the band’s first BBC session in January 1972, before leaving the group.
+He played in the band’s first BBC session in January 1972, before being sacked from the group for “attitude issues”.
+You can hear the tracks here, some sparkling guitar work in evidence and as often is the case, the demos make the “official” versions sound tame.
+A glimpse of how Davy’s life could have been soooo different.
 O’List reunited with Roxy Music vocalist Bryan Ferry in 1974 as one of the guitarists on Ferry’s second solo album, Another Time, Another Place.
 Ferry’s hit cover of “The ‘In’ Crowd” featured a striking O’List guitar solo.

 After Roxy Music, O’List joined Jet in 1974.
 They released one album in 1975 and toured as support to Hunter-Ronson.
 O’List released a solo album in 1997, entitled Flight of the Eagle.
 His second solo release Second Thoughts was released in 2015.